Feyerabend/vm/add/README.md

 a *compiler* that converts lambda calculus expressions into a simplified assembly language and a *virtual machine* that interprets and executes this assembly code.
-The assembly language is specifically designed to model the computational behavior of lambda calculus, which is a foundational concept in functional programming and theoretical computer science.
+The assembly language is specifically designed to model the computational behavior of lambda calculus.

 #### lambda expressions and the compilation